Regression modelling of spatiotemporal extreme U.S. wildfires via partially-interpretable neural networks: Data application

-To derive more accurate out-of-sample measures of model performance, we perform five-fold cross-validation.
-The training data is partitioned into five complementary subsets with $20\%$ of observations used for testing in each partition.
-As the goal is to predict spatio-temporal quantiles, we remove observations for validation that are slightly clustered in space and time.
-To this end, for each nine month block of observed space-time locations we simulate a standard Gaussian process $\{Z(s,t)\}$ with separable correlation function $\rho((s_i,t_i),(s_j,t_j))={\exp\{-\|s_i-s_j\|^*/100\}\exp\{-| t_i-t_j|^*/5\}}$; here $\|\cdot\|^*$ denotes the (geodesic) great-Earth distance in miles.
-Observation $y(s,t)$ is then assigned to the $k$-th fold if the realisation $z(s,t)$ falls between the $0.2(k-1)$- and $0.2k$-quantiles of $\{z(s,t):s \in \mathcal{S}, t\in\mathcal{T}\}$.
-We provide the average of scoring metrics over all five folds.
-For each candidate model, we provide the loss for both the training and validation data, as well as the training AIC.
-We also propose a measure of goodness-of-fit, combining diagnostics proposed by \cite{heffernan2001extreme} and \cite{richards2021joint}.
-We begin by using the predicted distributions to transform all data to standard exponential margins.
-Then for $\{0 < p_1 < \dots < p_m < 1\}$, i.e., a grid of $m\geq 2$ equally spaced values with $p_m=1-(p_2-p_1)$, we calculate the standardised mean absolute deviance (sMAD) $(1/m)\sum^m_{j=1}\mid\tilde{q}(p_j)-F_{E}^{-1}(p_j)\mid$, where $\tilde{q}(p_j)$ denotes the empirical $p_j$-quantile of the standardised data and $F_{E}$ denotes the standard exponential distribution function.
-That is, we estimate the expected deviance in the Q-Q plot for the standardised data against exponential quantiles from the line $y=x$, but only above the $p_1$-quantile.
-As our interest lies in the fit for extreme values only, we set $p_1=0.95$ and $m=10835$, i.e., $(1-p_1)\%$ of the number of observations.
-We give both in-sample and out-of-sample evaluations of this metric.
-To evaluate predictive performance, we apply the threshold-weighted continuous ranked probability score (twCRPS) \citep{Gneiting2011} which is a proper scoring rule.
-Define $\mathcal{P}\in \mathcal{S} \times \mathcal{T}$ as the set of out-of-sample space-time locations and let $\hat{p}(y; s,t)$ denote the estimated probability $\Pr\{Y(s,t) < y\}$.
-Then for a sequence of increasing thresholds $\{v_1,\dots,v_{n_v}\}$ and weight function $w(x)=\tilde{w}(x)/\tilde{w}(v_{n_v}), \tilde{w}(x)=1-(1+(x+1)^2/1000)^{-1/4}$, we have $\mbox{twCRPS}=\sum_{(s,t)\in\mathcal{P}}\sum^{n_v}_{i=1}w(v_i)[\mathbbm{1}\{y(s,t)\leq v_i\}-\hat{p}(v_i; s,t)]^2$ where the function $w(x)$ puts more weight on extreme predictions.
+In order to determine the optimal model architecture (the NN depth, width, and layer type) and quantile-level $\tau$, we optimise the following measures of model performance.
+For the occurrence probability model $p_0(s,t)$, we measure the models' predictive capabilities using the out-of-sample (evaluated on the validation data) area under the receiver operating characteristic curve (AUC).
+For the bGEV-PP model, we propose two measures.} The first, a measure of goodness-of-fit, was proposed by \cite{richards2021joint}.
+We use the predicted distributions to transform all data onto standard exponential margins.
+Then for $\{0 < p_1 < \dots < p_m < 1\}$, i.e., a grid of $m\geq 2$ equally spaced values with $p_m=1-(p_2-p_1)$, we calculate the standardised mean absolute deviation (sMAD) $(1/m)\sum^m_{j=1}\mid\tilde{q}(p_j)-F_{E}^{-1}(p_j)\mid$, where $\tilde{q}(p_j)$ denotes the empirical $p_j$-quantile of the standardised data and $F_{E}$ denotes the standard exponential distribution function.
+That is, we estimate the expected deviation in the Q-Q plot for the standardised data against exponential quantiles from the line $y=x$, but only above the $p_1$-quantile.
+As our interest lies in the fit for extreme values only, we set $p_1=0.95$ and $m=10835$, i.e., $100(1-p_1)\%$ of the number of observations.
+We evaluate this metric on the original data, not the training nor validation bootstrap data.
+To evaluate the out-of-sample predictive performance of the bGEV-PP model, we apply the threshold-weighted continuous ranked probability score (twCRPS) \citep{Gneiting2011} which is a proper scoring rule.
+Define $\mathcal{P}\subset \mathcal{S} \times \mathcal{T}$ as the set of out-of-sample space-time locations and let $\hat{p}(y; s,t)$ denote a model-based estimate of the probability $\Pr\{Y(s,t) < y\}$.
+Then for a sequence of increasing thresholds $\{v_1,\dots,v_{n_v}\}$ and weight function $w(x)=\tilde{w}(x)/\tilde{w}(v_{n_v}), \tilde{w}(x)=1-(1+(x+1)^2/1000)^{-1/4}$, we define $\mbox{twCRPS}=\sum_{(s,t)\in\mathcal{P}}\sum^{n_v}_{i=1}w(v_i)[\mathbbm{1}\{y(s,t)\leq v_i\}-\hat{p}(v_i; s,t)]^2$ where the function $w(x)$ puts more weight on extreme predictions.
 We use 24 irregularly spaced thresholds ranging between $v_1=\sqrt{30}$ and $v_{24}=\sqrt{100000}$.